Azquelt/openliberty-cdi-40-tck-runner/README.md

 To run against a different version of the TCK (e.g. a locally built snapshot) edit the pom.xml.

+## Debugging

+To debug the liberty server, uncomment the lines in `jvm.options`, increase the timeouts in arquillian.xml if necessary, run `mvn test` and attach your debugger to port 8000 when the server starts.

 ## Known issues

 This doesn't include the full setup with required external resources or the porting package.
 It's useful for running individual tests locally, but not for running the whole suite.